Towards Designing Cost-Optimal Policies to Utilize IaaS Clouds under Online Learning: Introduction

-In the rest of this paper, we introduce the related works in Section~\ref{sec.related-work} and describe the problem of this paper in Section~\ref{sec.model}.
-In Section~\ref{sec.scheduling}, we propose scheduling policies for self-owned, on-demand and spot instances, where online learning is applied.
+The rest of this paper is organized as follows.
+We introduce the related works in Section~\ref{sec.related-work} and describe the problem formally in Section~\ref{sec.model}.
+In Section~\ref{sec.scheduling}, we propose scheduling policies for self-owned, on-demand and spot instances.
 In Section~\ref{sec.evaluation}, simulations are done to show the effectiveness of the solutions of this paper.
-Finally, we conclude in Section~\ref{sec.conclusion}.
+Finally, we conclude this paper in Section~\ref{sec.conclusion}.
+The proofs of all propositions are omitted and can be found in the appendix.
+We note that a part of results of this paper also appeared at the 2017 IEEE International Conference on Cloud and Autonomic Computing \cite{Wu17}.